imprvhub/analyzemydream/src/data/markdown-files/terms.md

 ## Prohibited Activities

-You agree not to use Dream Insights for any unlawful or prohibited activities, including but not limited to:
+You agree not to use AnalyzeMyDream for any unlawful or prohibited activities, including but not limited to:

 - Avoiding any applicable laws or regulations
 - Uploading or distributing viruses or malicious code